cryptoAlgorithm/better-uci-docs/index.markdown

   ```
   info depth 2 score cp 214 time 1242 nodes 2124 nps 34928 pv e2e4 e7e5 g1f3
   ```
-  I suggest to start sending `currmove`, `currmovenumber`, `currline` and `refutation` only after one second to avoid too much traffic.
+  It is suggested to start sending `currmove`, `currmovenumber`, `currline` and `refutation` only after one second to avoid too much traffic.
   Additional info:
   * `depth`

-    search depth in plies
+    Search depth in plies
   * `seldepth`

-    selective search depth in plies,
+    Selective search depth in plies, must always be sent together with `depth`
-    if the engine sends seldepth there must also a `depth` be present in the same string.
   * `time`

-    the time searched in ms, this should be sent together with the pv.
+    The time searched in ms, this should be sent together with the pv.
   * `nodes`

-    x nodes searched, the engine should send this info regularly
+    `x` nodes searched, the engine should send this info regularly
-  * `pv  ...`
+  * `pv <move>...`

-    the best line found
+    The best move(s) found
   * `multipv`

-    this for the multi pv mode.
+    This for the multi pv mode.
-    for the best move/pv add `multipv 1` in the string when you send the pv. in k-best mode always send all k variants in k strings together.
+    For the best move/pv add `multipv 1` in the string when you send the pv.
+    In k-best mode always send all k variants in k strings together.
   * `score`
     * `cp` - the score from the engine's point of view in centipawns.
     * `mate` - mate in y moves, not plies.
-      If the engine is getting mated use negativ values for y.
+      If the engine is getting mated use negative values for y.
     * `lowerbound` - the score is just a lower bound.
     * `upperbound` - the score is just an upper bound.
   * `currmove`

-    currently searching this move
+    Currently searching this move
   * `currmovenumber`

-    currently searching mov number x, for the first move x should be 1 not 0.
+    Currently searching mov number x, for the first move x should be 1 not 0.
   * `hashfull`

-    the hash is x permill full, the engine should send this info regularly
+    The hash is `x` permill full, the engine should send this info regularly
   * `nps`

-    x nodes per second searched, the engine should send this info regularly
+    The engine is searching at a rate of `x` nodes per second, this info should be sent regularly
   * `tbhits`

-    x positions where found in the endgame table bases
+    `x` positions where found in the endgame table bases
   * `cpuload`

-    the cpu usage of the engine is x permill.
+    The cpu usage of the engine is `x` permill.
   * `string`

-    any string str which will be displayed be the engine, if there is a string command the rest of the line will be interpreted as .
+    Any string str which the engine would like the GUI to display, the rest of the line will be interpreted as the string to display
-  * `refutation ...`
+  * `refutation <move> ...[refutation]`

-    move  is refuted by the line  ... , i can be any number >= 1.
+    `<move>` is refuted by the move `<refutation>`.

-    Example: after move d1h5 is searched, the engine can send `info refutation d1h5 g6h5`
+    Example: after move d1h5 is searched, the engine can send  `info refutation d1h5 g6h5` if g6h5 is the best answer after `d1h5` is `g6h5` or if `g6h5` refutes the move `d1h5`.
-    if g6h5 is the best answer after d1h5 or if g6h5 refutes the move d1h5. if there is norefutation for d1h5 found, the engine should just send `info refutation d1h5`
+    If there is no refutation for d1h5 found, the engine should just send `info refutation d1h5`

-    The engine should only send this if the option `UCI_ShowRefutations` is set to true.
+    **Note**: The engine should only send this if the option `UCI_ShowRefutations` is set to true.
   * `currline ...`

-    this is the current line the engine is calculating.  is the number of the cpu if the engine is running on more than one cpu.  = 1,2,3.... if the engine is just using one cpu,  can be omitted.
+    This is the current line the engine is calculating.  is the number of the cpu if the engine is running on more than one cpu.
+    If the engine is just using one cpu, this can be omitted.
-    If  is greater than 1, always send all k lines in k strings together.
+    There is more than one current line, the engine should always send all k lines in k strings together.

-    The engine should only send this if the option `UCI_ShowCurrLine` is set to true.
+    **Note**: The engine should only send this if the option `UCI_ShowCurrLine` is set to true.

 * `option`